Ukrainian embassies receive 'bloody packages' containing animal eyes - Kyiv | Technology

 Ukrainian embassies receive 'bloody packages' containing animal eyes - Kyiv

-Several Ukrainian embassies abroad have received "bloody packages" containing animal eyes, the foreign ministry said on Friday, after a series of letter bombs were sent to addresses in Spain including Ukraine's embassy in Madrid.
+Ukraine's embassy in Madrid received a parcel containing animal eyes on Friday, the latest in a series of similar "bloody packages" sent to its diplomatic missions across Europe, Ukrainian and Spanish officials said.
+Police cordoned off the compound in the Spanish capital and started searching the area with sniffer dogs.

-The packages, soaked in a liquid with a distinctive colour and smell, were sent to embassies in Hungary, the Netherlands, Poland, Croatia and Italy, to general consulates in Naples and Krakow, and the consulate in Brno, spokesperson Oleg Nikolenko said.
+The packages, soaked in a liquid with a distinctive colour and smell, have been sent to embassies in Hungary, the Netherlands, Poland, Croatia and Italy, to general consulates in Naples and Krakow, and the consulate in Brno, Ukraine foreign ministry spokesperson Oleg Nikolenko said.
 "We are studying the meaning of this message," Nikolenko wrote in a statement on Facebook, adding that Foreign Minister Dmytro Kuleba has ordered all the embassies and consulates concerned to be placed under heightened security.

-Six letter bombs have been sent this week to targets in Spain, including Prime Minister Pedro Sanchez and the U.S. Embassy to Madrid, prompting Spain to step up security.
+The bloody missives follow the reception of six letter bombs sent in the past week to addresses in Spain including Ukraine's embassy in Madrid, Prime Minister Pedro Sanchez and the U.S. Embassy to Madrid, prompting Spain to step up security.
 Nikolenko said the entrance to the flat of the ambassador to the Vatican had been vandalised.
 An embassy source in Rome said human faeces were left in front of the door.

 Nikolenko also said that the embassy in Kazakhstan had received a bomb threat, which was subsequently not confirmed.
 The embassy in the United States received a letter containing an article that was critical about Ukraine, he said.
 The letter, like most of the others, originated from one European country, he said, without giving details.